The center functor is fully faithful: Preliminaries

+\begin{defn} A {\it $\bk$-linear category} is a $k$-linear category that admits finite colimits.
+By a {\it $\bk$-linear functor} between two $\bk$-linear categories we mean a $k$-linear functor that preserves finite colimits. \end{defn}

-\begin{defn} By a {\it finite category} over $k$ we mean a $\bk$-module $\CC$ which is equivalent to $\RMod_A(\bk)$ for some finite-dimensional $k$-algebra $A$.
-By a {\it $k$-linear functor} between finite categories over $k$ we mean a right exact $\bk$-module functor. \end{defn}
+\begin{defn} By a {\it finite category} over $k$ we mean a $\bk$-linear category $\CC$ which is equivalent to $\RMod_A(\bk)$ for some finite dimensional $k$-algebra $A$. \end{defn}

-\begin{rem} An intrinsic description of a finite category is a $k$-linear abelian category such that all morphism spaces are finite dimensional, every object has finite length, and it has finitely many simple objects, each of which has a projective cover. \end{rem}
+\begin{rem} An intrinsic description of a finite category is a $k$-linear abelian category such that all morphism spaces are finite dimensional, every object has finite length, and it has finitely many simple objects, each of which has a projective cover (see \cite{egno}). \end{rem}

-\begin{defn} A {\it finite monoidal category} over $k$ is a monoidal category $\CC$ such that $\CC$ is a finite category over $k$ and that the tensor product $\otimes:\CC\times\CC\to\CC$ is a balanced $\bk$-module functor.
+\begin{defn} A {\it finite monoidal category} over $k$ is a monoidal category $\CC$ such that $\CC$ is a finite category over $k$ and the tensor product $\otimes:\CC\times\CC\to\CC$ is $k$-bilinear on morphisms and right exact separately in each variable.
 A {\it multi-tensor category} is a rigid finite monoidal category.
 A {\it tensor category} is a multi-tensor category with a simple tensor unit.
 We say that a multi-tensor category is {\it indecomposable} if it is neither zero nor the direct sum of two nonzero multi-tensor categories. \end{defn}

 \begin{rem} {\rm In \cite{egno}, a multi-tensor category is called {\it a finite multi-tensor category}.
 We omit ``finite'' for simplicity.
 In \cite[Definition\,4.1.1]{egno}, $k$ is assumed to be algebraically closed, in this case, the notion of a tensor category defined above coincides with that of a finite tensor category in \cite{egno}. } \end{rem}